Queensland's water infrastructure pipeline is gaining momentum

 Queensland Government FY26 Budget

-The FY26 Queensland Budget was released on Tuesday, 24 June 2025.
-It outlines significant investment in public infrastructure, including A$1.14B of direct water infrastructure investment across the government owned corporations and regional water authorities.
-FY26 is a 27% increase from FY25, and also the largest spend by Queensland government since Seqwater’s creation in 2008.
-In FY26 the highest funding is budgeted to Seqwater, primarily to support dam safety, with the next highest being Sunwater.
+FY26 capital investment is over 27% increase from FY25, and the largest spend by Queensland government since Seqwater’s creation in 2008[iii].
+In FY26 the highest funding is budgeted to Seqwater, primarily to support dam safety, as the State’s Bulk Water Supply Authority, with the next highest being Sunwater.

 Seqwater dam upgrades include Wivenhoe, Somerset, North Pine and Lake Macdonald.
-Other investments are the Toowoomba‑Warwick Pipeline and Mt Crosby flood resilience.
+Other investments are the Toowoomba Warwick Pipeline and Mt Crosby flood resilience.
 Sunwater also has a dam improvements program and the New Paradise dam wall project.

 Queensland’s water infrastructure pipeline – A decade of delivery